 E. Registration and Enrollment in Courses

-Every student is required to register at the beginning of each term in which he or she is to be enrolled in courses at Yale College.
+Every student is required to register, and to create a preliminary online course schedule as described below under "Enrollment in Courses," at the beginning of each term in which he or she is to be enrolled in courses at Yale College.

 - Fall-term registration To register for the fall term, all freshmen must attend a registration meeting with their residential college dean and freshman counselor on the Friday before classes begin, as published in the Yale College Calendar with Pertinent Deadlines.
 Upperclassmen must attend the registration meeting conducted by the office of the residential college dean on the day before classes begin, as published in the Yale College Calendar with Pertinent Deadlines.
 Students whose registration is being temporarily withheld by the Office of Student Financial Services or by any other administrative office of the University are nonetheless required to attend the appropriate registration meeting.